ctkelley/NotebookSIAMFANL/README.md

 ## The archival version (1.0) from the date of publication lives in the [FA20 branch](https://github.com/ctkelley/NotebookSIAMFANL/tree/FA20).

-I am now running this with 1.10.0 on Apple M2/M2 Pro in native mode.
+I am now running this with 1.11.0 on Apple M2/M2 Pro in native mode.
 My Intel days are over.

 __Watch out!__ the timings in the files are likely to be different from the book as I test things with M* chips and the Apple Acclerator framework.
-You best bet to get the timings in the book is with an 8 core Intel Mac.
+You best bet to duplicate the timings in the book is with an 8 core Intel Mac.
 As those become even more obsolete, your best bet for accurate timings is to __do it yourself!!!__

 # Use the latest release of [SIAMFANLEquations.jl](https://github.com/ctkelley/SIAMFANLEquations.jl) with this version of the notebook.